Sunlight and Vitamin D: What You Should Know

-We are well into winter at this point and while it’s almost over, the days are still shorter, the weather is colder, and we are trying to shake those stubborn winter blues.
-If you’ve found yourself feeling low this season, there’s one nutrient that may be to blame: vitamin D.
+We are well into winter at this point, and while it’s almost over, the days are still shorter, the weather is colder, and we are trying to shake those stubborn winter blues.
+If you’ve found yourself feeling low this season, there’s one nutrient that may be to blame: vitamin D. Ensuring you get an adequate amount of this essential nutrient is crucial for overall health and nutrition, especially during the darker and colder months.

 What is the Connection Between Sunlight and Vitamin D?